-3.1.2 Mounting the server to the rack
+3.1.3 Mounting the server to the rack

-To mount the server to the rack
+To mount the server to the rack:

-Place the server on the rack rails, and then push the server all the way to the depth of the rack.

-2. Tighten the two rack screws to secure the server in place.
+- 1. Align the server rails with the rack rails, then push the server all the way to the depth of the rack. - 2.
+Drive two screws on both mounting ears to secure the server in place.

-To uninstall the server from the rack
+To uninstall the server from the rack:

-- 1. Loosen the rack screws that secured the server to the rack. - 2.
-Pull the server from the rack.
+- 1. Remove the screws secured on the mounting ears. - 2.
+Hold the mounting ears, then pull the server from the rack.

-Remember to press the latches on both sides to release the server from the rack.
+Remember to press the latches on both sides to release the server from the rack